Shared Lives carers

 - meet regularly with your worker so we can learn about your values, experience, abilities and knowledge.

-- ask for references and carry out checks including medical checks, Disclosure Scotland's PVG check and any appropriate Local Authority checks
+- ask for references and carry out checks including medical checks, Disclosure Scotland's PVG check and local authority checks

-It can take 3 or 4 months before you application is approved by the panel.
+It can take three or four months before the panel approve your application.